FgForrest/evitaDB/documentation/developer/query/query_constraint_description_framework.md

 On the other hand, additional children extend such containers with possibility of adding constraint containers of different constraint type, e.g. require container can have its own embedded filter container.

-Such a parameter must be annotated with the `io.evitadb.api.query.descriptor.annotation.Child` annotation.
-With this annotation, multiple parameters can be annotated in single constructor.
+If a parameter is annotated with the `io.evitadb.api.query.descriptor.annotation.Child` annotation or its data type represents a constraint of same type as is its parent container, such parameter is considered to be a child parameter.
+There can be multiple child parameters in a single *creator*.
 Additionally, one can mark array of children as unique where each child constraint can be used only once.
 This is useful for constraint containers where only limited number of child constraints are allowed.
 By default, only subclasses of the parameter type are allowed which are then limited to subset defined by context of current